EDAPINENUT/CLCRN/README.md

 ## Training the Model
 The configuration is set in `/experiments/config_clcrn.yaml` file for training process.
-There are three config files for clcrn/clcstn/baselines training.
+There are two config files for clcrn/clcstn training.
 Run the following commands to train the target model.

 ```bash
 # CLCRN